VilteBaltra/LifeEvents/README.md

 # LifeEvents
-This repository contains scripts for a project on life events, stress sensitivity and depressive symptoms
+This repository contains scripts for the paper: "Stress reactivity moderates the association between stressful life events and depressive symptoms in adolescents: results from a population-based study"